Switchback Travel (Jason Hummel)

 Bamboo

 We’ve included a single bamboo model on our list above: the Grass Sticks Original Bamboo.
 Like aluminum, bamboo flexes under pressure rather than snapping, which translates to good all-around durability.
 But for many, the biggest draw is environmental: Compared to aluminum or carbon models, bamboo poles need to undergo far less processing and require less energy output to be manufactured and produced.
-So far, reviews are positive, but bamboo still is less proven from a long-term durability standpoint.
-If you’re looking for a tried-and-true option for resort use, aluminum remains the most reliable material (and especially for particularly aggressive riders and park use).
+So far, reviews are positive, but bamboo is still less proven from a long-term durability standpoint.
+If you’re looking for a tried-and-true option for resort use, aluminum remains the most reliable material (especially for particularly aggressive riders and park use).

 Fiberglass